 Kyoshi Scott has placed in many national Seido Karate tournaments in kata and kumite (sparring).
 He currently instructs the black belt syllabus and kata classes.

-Kyoshi Scott is a property management graduate from Auckland University, has two teenage children, and works as a market delivery manager.
+Kyoshi Scott is a property management graduate from University of Auckland, has two teenage children, and works as a market delivery manager.

 “Karate is not a sport – it is an art.
 This means you’re constantly learning and trying to get better as both a karateka (practitioner of karate) and as a person.
 I often joke that if it was easy, everybody would do it.
 The upside is that you’re never, ever bored.”

 Kyoshi Lou got into karate after walking past the Kingsland dojo on her way to uni every day and graded to Shodan (1st Dan) within five years.
 Proving that Seido Karate is truly international, Kyoshi Louise has lived and trained in London, Melbourne, Sydney and Wellington, before rejoining us in Auckland.

 She currently takes the children’s beginner / kyu grade classes, as well as the adult green belt syllabus and sparring class.

-Kyoshi Louise is a chemical and materials engineering graduate from Auckland University, has two children, and works as an air quality consultant.
+Kyoshi Louise is a chemical and materials engineering graduate from University of Auckland, has two children, and works as an air quality consultant.

 Kyoshi Ed has been training for more than two decades, taking his first karate class at the Wellington dojo after a friend had lent him the Seido book “Technique and Spirit” to read if he promised to give Seido Karate a try.
 After just half an hour of his first class, Kyoshi Ed decided it was for him and he hasn’t looked back.